HoneyHoneyTeam/ESP32-Marauder-Double-Barrel/README.md

 <summary> Click the Triangle for more details   </summary>

 <br/>
+### 1st Set Marauder (The one with 2.8inch Touch Screen)

-1. Take the Micro SD card from the Marauder Unit and connect to an PC / Laptop / Mac / whatever
+1. Take the Micro SD card from the Double Barrel and connect to an PC / Laptop / Mac / whatever

 2. Download the **V6** firmware file, which is usual inclued < **_new_hardware.bin/_v6.bin** > in the name, from [Marauder website](https://github.com/justcallmekoko/ESP32Marauder/releases).